sambvfx/hyview/README.md

 ## Install Houdini
-Download Houdini.
-The Apprentice version is free and works just fine!: https://www.sidefx.com/products/houdini-apprentice/
+This library uses Houdini to visualize data.
+The apprentice version is available for free and comes with limited restrictions:

+> Houdini Apprentice is a free version of Houdini FX which can be used by students, artists and hobbyists to create personal non-commercial projects.

+https://www.sidefx.com/products/houdini-apprentice/

 ## Build